Code-Institute-Submissions/simon-game-12/README.md

 - [Font Awesome v5.3.1](https://fontawesome.com/)
   - The project uses **Font Awesome** for icons.
 - [JQuery v3.2.1](https://blog.jquery.com/2017/03/20/jquery-3-2-1-now-available/)
-  - The project uses **JQuery** for better user experiences as well as contact form validation.
+  - The project uses **JQuery** for better user experiences as well as to speed up the development.

 [**To top**](#Table-of-Contents)